 Spam and mistaken edits

-In the case of spam, you should simply delete the revision (click the "X" in its entry in the history view).
+In the case of spam, you should simply delete the revision by clicking the “trash can” symbol in the article revision history and confirming.
 In the case of mistaken submissions (no changes) and misplaced help requests (the edit is basically a support question), you should defer and include this message in your comments:

 It appears you may have been trying to get help with Firefox.
 If that is the case, please ask your question again here, https://support.mozilla.org/questions/new so that we can better help you.